sharetribe/flex-docs/src/docs/tutorial-branding/change-image-assets/index.md

 ```

-The default favicon of the FTW template, Biketribe, is a skull:
+The default favicon of the Sharetribe Web Template, Biketribe, is a
+skull:

 // TODO: Update text and image once microcopy exists
 ![Favicon for Saunatime](./saunatime-favicon.png)